Seduced by Paris

 On my last three trips to Paris, I’ve chosen to stay in the Marais, not because of its international clientele, lovely art galleries, and trendy boutiques, but for the glimpses it offers of the history of Paris, dating to the 13th century.

-Opening the Travel section of today’s New York Times (Sunday, February 5, 2017), I was delighted to find “My Paris: Seduced by the Past,” by Liz Alderman, the Paris-based chief European business correspondent for The New York Times.
-Liz has lived in the Marais for fifteen years, and, as you might expect, her choices are personal, well-informed, and dear to her heart.
+Opening the Travel Section of today’s New York Times (Sunday, February 5, 2017), I was delighted to find “My Paris: Seduced by the Past,” by Liz Alderman, the Paris-based chief European business correspondent for The New York Times.
+Liz has lived in the Marais for 15 years and, as you might expect, her choices are personal, well-informed, and dear to her heart.
 Read on!

 I hope you’ll find the article as delightful as I did.
 All I can say is: If this is February, April in Paris is right around the corner.
 Yes?
 I will see you back on the other side of the article.
 And, by the way, the photos you see initially, of the facade at the Pavilion de la Reine, where we had stayed in the Marais, are from my photo file, but there are other gorgeous photos attached to the article.
 Don't miss them!